All Saints' Episcopal Church, Briarcliff Manor

 Picture

 In a special treat for the kids, we are also having an Easter Egg Hunt after the Easter Sunday service!
-All our little Saints can go out among the grounds and Parish Hall and collect any eggs they can find filled with treats.
+Our little Saints can collect as many of the over 1,500 Easter Eggs on the church grounds, each filled with treats.
+Search for the rare golden eggs with special prizes!
+Photo ops with a special guest, the Easter Bunny, will also be available.
 Can you imagine the fun?!

 Picture